 USE YOUR ARMS

-At the same time, you want to bring your arms round to point in that direction too.
-This will tell your whole body, and the board, that’s where you’re travelling.
+At the same time, you want to bring your arms around to point in that direction too.
+This will tell your whole body and the board, that’s where you’re travelling.
 It’s helpful if you have something to aim towards, such as a harbour wall, landmark or building at the end of the beach.

 A FUNDAMENTAL MOVE